tqa24/dllm/examples/bert/README.md

     --output_dir "models/ModernBERT-large/tiny-shakespeare"
 ```

-To run inference with the model:
+To run the model for interactive inference:
 ```shell
 # just press enter (empty prompt) if you want the model to generate text from scratch
 python -u examples/bert/chat.py \